I know my story is very different' - Newcastle's former bricklayer Indalecio ready for 'second opportunity' | Goal.com

 Florent Indalecio says he is ready to grasp his “second opportunity” at Newcastle after previously playing in the Australian fourth division while working part-time as a bricklayer.

-The 23-year-old has signed a one-year deal with the north east side after a successful trial and will initially link-up with the club’s U23 squad.
+The 23-year-old has signed a one-year deal with the north east side after a successful trial and will initially link up with the club’s Under-23 squad.

 "I was in the gym a lot because I lost most of the muscle in my leg when I stayed at home.
 I put on about 13 kilograms in one year and I was coming back stronger to restart football."